eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with Amazon Web Services and Mechanical Turk.
 	- Strong computer systems experience in topics such as filesystems, server architectures, and distributed systems.
 	- Experience in GPU programming, data visualization, or web development.

-JE02.
-Development and optimization of storage systems for deep learning and simulation Our goal is to develop the technology to deliver the training data in storage media (either HDD or SSD), to the memory of GPU or MN-Core, as well as the technology to store the data obtained by simulation into our storage media.

-Communication Language: English/Japanese
-Must Requirements
-・System programming in Linux (TCP/IP, Ethernet, system calls, file I/O, FUSE)

-Want Requirements
-・Kernel programming in Linux (VFS, kernel modules, etc.)

-JP05.
-Research and development of large-scale computing infrastructure (infrastructure technology) for machine learning We will work on research and development of large-scale computers (clusters) using GPUs and MN-Core.
-We plan to adjust the content of the work from themes such as performance improvement of calculation infrastructure, verification of elemental technologies, and better operation technology (visualization and automation).

-Communication Language: Japanese
-Must Requirements
-・Ability to work on research projects voluntarily and ambitiously

-Want Requirements
-・Basic computer science knowledge and hardware skills

 + skill set:
 	- BLAH.
 + skill set: